 BMW continued to offer the same Sport and GT models in the USA and just the GT model in Canada.

-In summer 2017, BMW introduced their electric maxiscooter, the C Evolution, to the California market with a long range (99 mile) battery.
+In summer 2017, BMW finally introduced their electric maxiscooter, the C Evolution, to the California market with their long range (99 mile) battery.

 MODELS: C 650 Sport (USA only), C 650 GT, C Evolution (California only)

 BMW added the smaller and more affordable C 400 X to their scooter line.
 The scooter is BMWs first mid-sized maxi-scooter, and it arrive with an adventure touring look to it.

 At 350cc, the C 400 X is a more affordable scooter that BMW hopes will expand their scooters to a much larger audience.